As Benjamin Franklin once said — “If you fail to plan, you are planning to fail.”

 Our “why” is so valuable in our effort to keep our habits sustainable.
 Without a reason that speaks to your heart, it’s hard to stay motivated.
 Get clear on who you are serving and why you’re doing it before you develop an action plan to get there.

 Do you have themed days in your workweek?
-An example of this for me is dedicating a few days to batching a month or more worth of content.
+An example of this for me is dedicating a few days to time batching a month or more worth of content.

 My process for editing used to be that I would work on that day’s post during lunch.
 That was certainly difficult to maintain.
 If anything came up during lunchtime, a post wouldn’t go out – until maybe that evening when I got home.
 I realized that posts weren’t as structured or high quality as they could be.